 My plan was to use Adobe Lightroom to import, triage and process my DSLR pictures, and share them from there.
 But I found a few caveats to this approach :

-Lightroom can import from the Camera Roll or from Files, but not from an external drive (yet, iOS 13 should enable this).
+Lightroom can import from the Camera Roll or from Files, but not from an external drive (yet, iOS 13 should enable this – check the update section below).
 So, you need to transit your RAW files through Photos first, which doubles the storage used on your iPad (unless you delete the pictures in Photos - see below).

 Make sure you’ve disabled “Auto import from Camera Roll” in Lightroom otherwise, you risk to import the same files twice.